belle2/basf2/calibration/doc/02-prompt.rst

 This must be a variable of the type :py:class:`prompt.CalibrationSettings`.
 It defines the input data requirements for the script and gives a human readable name and description.
+It also defines the contact expert username (which should be same as the one in JIRA), and a list of other prompt calibrations that the script depends on.
+This list will be used to define the task order in the automatic system, it will not affect running the script standalone.

+.. warning:: If you encounter an `ImportError` when running your script.
+Please check that you haven't created
+    a circular dependency by setting your ``depends_on`` calibrations to a calibration that depends on yours.
+    This dependency may well be implicit in the chain of dependencies (A -> B -> C means C depends on A), rather than explicit
+    (A -> C means C depends on A).

+    It may also be the case that you need to run ``scons`` again to make your new ``prompt/calibrations/`` script known to basf2.

 .. autoclass:: prompt.CalibrationSettings
     :members: allowed_data_formats